jvalkeal/spring-security-pat/README.md

 #### Prefixed Generator

 The `OrgTypeChecksumBase62PatGenerationService` offers a more structured approach to token generation.
 It creates tokens that include organization and type prefixes, a checksum, and Base62 encoding.
 This design reduces collision risk, enhances token recognition, and supports traceability.
 Because it requires specifying both an `org` and a `type`, it is ideal for environments where token structure and auditability are important.
-We don't want to provide default values for `org` and a `type`, thus for this reason, it is not the default generator.
+We don't want to provide default values for `org` and `type`, thus for this reason, it is not the default generator.

 A typical token generated by this service might look like:
 > `myorg_mytype_2amCHC_irKL0Yf8csrzUXr3r3KHiniCvIBOy55BYm5aWJoazfLo20fGdZm`